 Twice a year, children participate in whole-school events, celebrating languages and diversity: European Language Day in September and Diversity Day in May.
 During these events, children should be given opportunity to learn about another culture/language, discuss the similarities and differences with their own culture and language, and experience elements of another culture/language (music/dance/cuisine/festivals).
-The work, photos and pupils' voice will be recorded on display boards around the school and parents will be invited to take part.
+The work, photos and pupils' voice will be recorded on display boards around the school.